-The mission of EChO is to assist people in our community with their basic and urgent needs and to help them realize their potential on a path to self-sufficiency.
+EChO strives to support individuals in our community with basic and urgent needs to help them reach their full potential on their path to self-sufficiency.

-EChO relies on contributions from local churches, faith-based organizations, charitable organizations, grants, corporate and individual donors.
+EChO relies on contributions from local churches, charitable foundations, grants, business partnerships and individual donors.
 In addition, EChO operates a Resale Shop for the purpose of supplementing its income in order to accomplish its mission.

 Evergreen Christian Outreach was organized as a charity following the Gospel of Jesus Christ that calls us to feed the hungry, give drink to the thirsty, welcome the stranger, clothe the naked, care for the sick and imprisoned (Matthew 25:35-36) and “to love one another as He has loved us” (John 13:34).